 Why Your Favorite Italian Foods Don’t Exist in Italy

 When you go to Italy, how will you know you’re noshing on actual authentic Italian food?
-It shocks many Americans that what they think of as Italian food doesn’t at all exist in Italy.
+It shocks many Americans that what they think of Italian food doesn’t exist in Italy.
+After reading this, you’ll know just how to order your favorite Italian foods- the authentic way!

 The pizza?
 Yes.